x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online.md

 The best place to get the most up-to-date picture of Basic authentication usage by tenants is by using the Azure AD Sign-In report.
 To learn more, see: [New tools to block legacy authentication in your organization - Microsoft Tech Community](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/new-tools-to-block-legacy-authentication-in-your-organization/ba-p/1225302).

-If you want to export logs for analysis, you require a premium license for your Azure AD tenant.
-If you have a premium license you can use the following methods to export logs:
+Exporting logs for analysis requires a premium license for your Azure AD tenant.
+If you have a premium license, you can use the following methods to export logs:

-- We recommend customers prioritize data export to Azure Event Hubs, Azure Storage, or Azure Monitor.
-Those export pathways are all capable of handling the load from even customer tenants with hundreds of thousands of users.
+- **Azure Event Hubs, Azure Storage, or Azure Monitor (best method)**: All of these export pathways are capable of handling the load from even very large customers with hundreds of thousands of users.
 For more information, see [Stream Azure Active Directory logs to Azure Monitor logs](/azure/active-directory/reports-monitoring/howto-integrate-activity-logs-with-log-analytics).
-- You can also use Graph APIs to export sign-in logs, but we recommend you implement MS Graph paging logic to ensure you can pull in all the logs.
+- **Graph APIs**: We recommend that you use MS Graph paging logic to ensure you can pull in all of the logs.
 For more information, see [Access Azure AD logs with the Microsoft Graph API](azure/active-directory/reports-monitoring/quickstart-access-log-with-graph-api).
-- Finally, you can download logs directly from your browser, but for large customers, the amount of data can cause browser timeouts.
+- **Direct download from web browser**: For large customers, the amount of data can cause browser timeouts.

 ## Client options